 Facebook, Instagram, and the Teen Mental Health Crisis

 Facebook was developed by Mark Zuckerberg in 2003 as a social network only available for use by students at Harvard.
-At that time, they called it called FaceMash.
+At that time, they called it FaceMash.
 Its initial purpose was to rate the attractiveness of female students by comparing them to one another.
 The culture of body shaming and negativity on Facebook clearly started from the ground up.
 In 2006, Facebook became available for the general public and quickly took over as the most popular social media site around.
 In 2012, Facebook acquired the photo sharing application Instagram and spread their reach even further.

 On October 5, 2021, a whistleblower from Facebook testified before the United States Senate.
 She detailed how Meta knew that their programs were causing psychological harm to youth, and still ignored this information.
 They continued their methods to promote extended use of their social media websites and took advantage of the harm they were causing.
 The whistleblower produced documents to support her evidence and exposed Facebook, Instagram, and Meta for their negative impacts on society.